Pioneer Fund: Recipients of funding

 The fund gave the Federation for American Immigration Reform (FAIR) a total of $1.3 million between 1985 and 1994.
 Among the grants was $150,000 for "studies in connection with immigration policies".
 Funding was dropped after negative publicity during the campaign for California's Proposition 187 linked the Pioneer Fund to ads purchased by FAIR.
 Other immigration reduction groups that have received donations from the Pioneer Fund include ProjectUSA and American Immigration Control Foundation.

-One of the grantees is the paleoconservative and white supremacist journalist Jared Taylor, the editor of American Renaissance and a member the advisory board of the white nationalist publication the Occidental Quarterly.
+One of the grantees is the paleoconservative and white supremacist journalist Jared Taylor, the editor of American Renaissance and a member of the advisory board of the white nationalist publication The Occidental Quarterly.
 Another is Roger Pearson's Institute for the Study of Man.
 Many of the key academic white nationalists in both Right Now! and American Renaissance have been funded by the Pioneer Fund, which was also directly involved in funding the parent organization of American Renaissance, the New Century Foundation.

 Founder Wickliffe Draper secretly funded the 1960 launch of Mankind Quarterly, to clandestinely serve as a publishing arm for its segregationist founders.